 Mary Ann Collins – Graduate Student

-Originally from New Jersey, Mary Ann earned her B.S. and her M.S. from Stevens Institute of Technology in 2014.
+Originally from New Jersey, Mary Ann earned her B.S. and her M.S. in Chemical Biology from Stevens Institute of Technology in 2014.
 Mary Ann is currently studying mechanisms of nuclear movement during embryonic muscle development with a focus on how genes associated with Centronuclear Myopathy (CNM) and Emery-Dreifuss Muscular Dystrophy (EDMD) impact nuclear positioning.
 She is also actively investigating how biophysical forces generated by various regulators of nuclear movement influence and act upon nuclei as they translocate.

 ▸ Contact: mary.collins.3 (at) bc.edu

 Originally from Vermont, Torrey earned his B.A. in Biology from the University of Vermont in 2013.
 Torrey is currently investigating the mechanisms that maintain nuclei in their positions relative to one another during robust muscle growth.

 Originally from Massachusetts, Alex earned her B.S. in Neuroscience from Massachusetts Institute of Technology in 2016.
 Alex is currently studying mechanisms of nuclear movement and microtubule organization with a focus on Dystrophin, a gene associated with Duchenne Muscular Dystrophy (DMD) and Becker Muscular Dystrophy (BMD).

 |Class of 2019: